psu13/mutable-hakyll/posts/quantum.md

 At this point you might be thinking to yourself, "I have seen this word _spectrum_ before".
 And you have.
-One of the earliest problems in quantum mechanics was to explain the [https://en.wikipedia.org/wiki/Spectral_line](spectral lines) of the hydrogen atom.
+One of the earliest problems in quantum mechanics was to explain the [spectral lines](https://en.wikipedia.org/wiki/Spectral_line) of the hydrogen atom.
 So you might be wondering, how do we get from these abstract quantum states and operators to energy?
 The answer is the next important rule of quantum mechanics, which we are already familiar with from [part 1](mechanics.html): there is a special observable for the energy